ktiedt/node-hue/README.md

 ## Thanks

 Thanks to Ross McKillop ([http://rsmck.co.uk/hue/](http://rsmck.co.uk/hue/)) for providing information about Phillips hue protocol.
 And also thanks to the authors of [async](https://github.com/caolan/async) and [request](https://github.com/caolan/async) which have been used in this node module.

+## LICENSE

+This module is MIT licensed.
+Please see LICENSE file for details.

 ## Disclaimer